-- 1. A teacher shall re-teach and re-test a class when 40 % or more of that class has failed a summative assessment.
-The teacher shall record the higher of the two grades earned for each student.
+- 1. A teacher will re-teach and re-test a class when 40 % or more of that class has failed a summative assessment.
+The teacher will record the higher of the two grades earned for each student.
 Reassessment must occur with 10 days of the original assessment. - 2.
 When less than 40% of a class has failed any summative assessment individual students must be provided the opportunity to make-up or redo the assessment for which the student received a failing grade.
-The teacher shall record the average of the two grades.
-Before any reassessment occurs, a student shall receive appropriate remediation.
+The teacher will record the average of the two grades.
+Before any reassessment occurs, a student will receive appropriate remediation.
 If mastery is not demonstrated, the higher grade will be recorded. - 3.
 A teacher at his/her discretion may allow individual students to make-up or redo any formative assignment they have failed.
-In this situation the teacher shall record the average of the two grades earned for the student. - 4.
+In this situation the teacher will record the average of the two grades earned for the student. - 4.
 Re-teaching should employ instructional strategies different from the original instruction. - 5.
 Re-testing may include but is not limited to the original assessment, oral examination, additional practice activities, an essay or paper, a report or presentation, test corrections, revision of a paper or project, formal test or quizzes. - 6.
 Re-teaching/re-testing will not exceed the end of the grading period unless a summative assessment was given/taken during the last week of a grading period.
-In this case the re-teach, re-test and grading should be completed by the Wednesday following the last day of the grading period in which the assessment was originally given.
+In this case the re-teach, re-test and grading should be completed by the Wednesday following the last day of the grading period in which the assessment was originally given. - 7.
+Re-teaching/re-testing provisions do not apply to semester exams. - 8.
+Teachers will provide established times for tutoring opportunities and post these times on teacher websites.